trxe/notes-blog/content/syntax/2-constituency-structure.md

   - Passivization: "X Y Z" $\Rightarrow$ "X was Y by Z"
 - Ellipsis:
   - Elide (remove) a string
+  - Always have the context sentence still!
+    - The dog *licked the* icecream.
+    - NOT: The cat  *licked the* ice-cream and dog *(gap)* ice-cream.
 - Coordination: $X \rightarrow X \ Conj \ X$
   - warning: often doesn't work